Social Work – Course Structure

 - Some core units and electives are offered in alternate years.

-Field Education is negotiated between each student and the Faculty’s Director of Field Education, ensuring each candidate is able to meet the Australian Association of Social Workers requirement that all social-work students undertake 140 days of practice learning under the direct supervision of a suitably experienced and qualified social-worker.
-Field work negotiations include exploring the possibilities for recognising prior learning, as well as for placement in existing workplaces.
+Field Education placements and availability are negotiated between each student and the faculty’s Director of Social Work Field Education, ensuring each candidate is able to meet the Australian Association of Social Workers requirement that all social work students undertake 140 days of practice learning under the direct supervision of a suitably experienced and qualified social worker.
+Field Education arrangements are committed to maimum flexibility for students, including exploring the possibilities for recognising prior learning, as well as placement in existing workplaces.